mtonsmann/top-albums/README.md

 ## Features (Current Version)

 - 🔐 **Spotify OAuth Authentication** - Secure login with Spotify accounts using PKCE Flow
-- 🎵 **Top Songs Display** - View your most-listened tracks with beautiful album artwork
+- 🎵 **Top Albums from Your Songs (Current Year)** - We infer your likely top albums this year from your top songs
+- 📄 **Methodology Disclosure** - In-app expandable section explaining how album rankings are computed
 - 📱 **Responsive Design** - Works perfectly on desktop and mobile devices
 - 🚀 **GitHub Pages Hosting** - Free hosting with automated deployments
 - ⚡ **Modern Tech Stack** - Built with React, TypeScript, and Vite